 Travel time: 13 minutes on foot

-Visitors seeking a right royal accommodation will find a range of options on VisitLondon
+Seeking a right royal accommodation?
+You’ll find a range of options on VisitLondon

 Spend a second day in London exploring more royal history and exciting filming locations from The Crown